digitalrightswatch/digitalrightswatch.org.au/content/blog/2016-03-15-if-youre-worried-about-privacy-you-should-worry-about-the-2016-census.md

 ---
-title: If you’re worried about privacy, you should worry about the 2016 census
+title: If you're worried about privacy, you should worry about the 2016 census
 author: Digital Rights Watch
 date: 2016-03-15T04:17:45+00:00
 excerpt: "The debate over warrantless mandatory data retention was just the tip of the iceberg, as the ABS's removal of census anonymity demonstrates, writes Chris Berg."